-Breast cancer … dogs?
+Breast cancer … in dogs?
 Can dogs even get breast cancer?
 Yes, they do.
-We don’t call it by the same name; in dogs, we call it mammary cancer, but the mammary gland is the bulk of the body part and the disease is very similar.
+We don’t call it by the same name; in dogs, we call it mammary cancer.
+But because the mammary gland is the bulk of the breast, and the disease is very similar, mammary cancer is, in fact, dog breast cancer.

 Thankfully, breast cancer in dogs is not as aggressive as breast cancer usually is in humans … but it’s serious, nonetheless.
 For a full discussion of breast cancer, including its warning signs, treatment, and special diet considerations, please see chapter 31, which starts on page 320 of The Dog Cancer Survival Guide.